 Additionally, use a small flathead screwdriver to make sure the pins are straight and not bent or pinched.
 If the plugs seem to be too far gone, well, you better start thinking of replacing them or dealing with much more than loose wires.

 3. Unbalanced braking

 Trailer brake wiring can only be done in one way, the right direction.
-Unbalanced braking does happen when the trailer wire length between the magnet connections add unwanted resistance.
-That creates a difference with the braking performance.
+Unbalanced braking does happen when the trailer wire length between the magnet connections adds unwanted resistance.
+That creates a difference in the braking performance.
 When this happens, it makes your trailer feel like it is winding when you step on the brakes.

 And you what, a brake controller has a single output wire.
 It will create a twisting sensation under braking if the cable runs to the wheels in a complicated way.
 That causes one wheel to start getting hot while the other stays cold.

 Why is that?
 Well, that is because only one side wheel (the hot one) is doing all the braking, causing excess resistance to the brakes.
 That increases the wear and tear of the brakes.